bondagit/whisper-alsa/README.md

 ## How to Build and Run a Test

-To enable the transcription feature in the AES67 Linux Daemon, follow these steps:

 ### 1. Build the application

 To compile the application follow these steps: